truefoundry/cruiseKube/docs/src/gs-introduction.md

 ## Configuration Dashboard

 CruiseKube provides a web-based configuration dashboard that allows you to view and enable/disable recommendations for different workloads.
 You can monitor the impact CruiseKube will have when enabled.
 The dashboard is accessible via a frontend service deployed within the cluster.
+Read more about it in the [Configuration Dashboard](config-dashboard.md) section.